gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Add-AadrmTemplate.md

 Note: This parameter is functionally the equivalent of the **Show this template to all users when the applications do not support user identity** check box when you configure **APPLICATION COMPATIBILITY** in the Azure classic portal.

-The Rights Management sharing application supports departmental templates whereas Exchange Outlook Web Access and Exchange ActiveSync are examples of applications that do not currently support departmental templates.
+The Azure Information Protection client and the Rights Management sharing application support departmental templates whereas Exchange Outlook Web Access and Exchange ActiveSync are examples of applications that do not currently support departmental templates.
 For these Exchange applications (and all other applications that cannot support departmental templates), you must decide whether all users can select a departmental template from the list of available templates, or no users can select a departmental template from the list.

 This setting does not affect whether a user can access content that is protected by a departmental template; it only affects the ability for a user to select the template itself.